OJarvey/Road-Ready-Driving/README.md

         ```

 ### 🛠️ Known Bugs

-* When add packages to bag, the bag icon does not update the items in bag until refresh.
+* When packages are added to the bag, the bag icon does not update the item count until the page is refreshed.
-* On a specific device (iPhone 12 or S21) the use cannot increase or decrease items they want to add in bag nor the items in bag.
+* On specific devices (iPhone 12 and Samsung S21), users cannot increase or decrease the quantity of items in the bag or when adding them.

 ## 📜 License